danielaparker/jsoncons/doc/ref/json/operator_at.md

 const_reference operator[](size_t i) const; // (4)
 ```

-(1) Returns a temporary proxy with underlying type the keyed value.
-Type `proxy_type` supports conversion to `basic_json&`.
-If written to,
+(1) Returns a "reference-like" proxy object that can be used to access
+or assign to the underlying keyed value.
+Type `proxy_type` supports
+the `basic_json` interface and conversion to `basic_json&`.
+If accessing
-inserts or updates with the new value.
-If read, evaluates to a reference to the keyed value, if it exists, otherwise throws.
+and the key exists, evaluates to a reference to the keyed value.If
+accessing and the key does not exist, `noexcept` accessors return a
+default value, e.g. the `is_xxx` functions return `false`, other
+accessors throw.
+If assigning, inserts or updates with the new value.
 Throws `std::runtime_error` if not an object.
-If read, throws `std::out_of_range` if the object does not have a member with the specified name.
+If read, throws `std::out_of_range` if the object does not have a
+member with the specified key.

 (2) If `key` matches the key of a member in the basic_json object, returns a reference to the basic_json object, otherwise throws.
 Throws `std::runtime_error` if not an object.
-Throws `std::out_of_range` if the object does not have a member with the specified name.
+Throws `std::out_of_range` if the object does not have a member with the specified key.

 (3) Returns a reference to the value at index i in a `basic_json` object or array.
 Throws `std::runtime_error` if not an object or array.